ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 The High-Performance Computing Center (HPCC) provides state-of-the-art research computing infrastructure and training accessible to all UCR researchers and affiliates at low cost.
 This includes access to shared HPC resources and services.
-Currently, the HPCC serves over 150 research gropus with more than 800 users.
+Currently, the HPCC has over 150 active research gropus with more than 800 users.
 Its resources are also heavily used for instructing undergraduate and graduate classes in a wide range of computational, statistical, life science and engineering disciplines.

 {{% alert title="News" %}}